aionnetwork/aion_pool/README.md

 * **make**
 * **node-gyp** v3.6.2+ ([download and install](https://github.com/nodejs/node-gyp))
 ### Hardware
-An instance of the pool will use about 100 MB RAM and 1 CPU core with 3 threads, but usage is negligible.
+An instance of the pool will use about 100 MB RAM and 1 CPU core with 3 threads, but CPU usage is negligible.

 This will scale together with the number of miners.
 Optimal requirements will be later determined.